openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 ### Validate Dashboard Access

-Use the following `kubectl` command to forward a local port to Kasten ingress port or change the 'svc' type from **ClusterIP** to **NodePort** to establish a connection to it.
+Use the following `kubectl` command to forward a local port to the Kasten ingress port or change the 'svc' type from **ClusterIP** to **NodePort** to establish a connection to it.

 :::note
 By default, the Kasten dashboard is not exposed externally.